robinhood/faust/docs/userguide/agents.rst

             # instance
             ...

-Using stream-to-stream joins with agents is a bit more tricky, considering that the agent always needs to have one "main" topic.
-You may use one topic as the seed and combine that with more topics, but then it will be impossible to communicate directly with the agent since you have to send a message to all the topics to satisfy the join requirement, and that will not be possible just by sending a single value using ``stream.send``, or ``stream.ask``.
+A two-way join works by waiting until it has a message from both topics, so to synchronously wait for a reply from the agent you would have to send messages to both topics.
+A three-way join means you have to send a message to each of the three topics and only then can a reply be produced.

-For this reason you are not encouraged use joins with an agent:
+For this reason, you're discouraged from using joins in an agent, unless you know what you're doing:

 .. sourcecode:: python